 Tirelessly, Rabbi Brody personally spent extensive time with soldiers of the IDF on all of Israel's borders, teaching them how emuna enables them to function better under extreme stress.
 He regularly visited the wounded in rehabilitation centers and prison inmates in the process of rebuilding their lives.
 To places where he couldn't be personally, such as among the US Forces in Iraq and in Afghanistan, he'd send care packages of emuna books and CDs.
 Emuna Outreach has also worked extensively with the Aleph Institute, spreading emuna both in the American military and in the US prison system.

-If that's not enough, Emuna Outreach sponsored emuna-awareness programs for as varied segments of the population as senior-citizens, toddlers and members of the International Noahide community, reaching as varied places as the Noahide community in Singapore and the native Americans of Texas, Tennessee, northern Canada and college campuses all across North America.
+If that's not enough, Emuna Outreach sponsored emuna-awareness programs for as varied segments of the population as senior-citizens, toddlers and members of the International Noahide community, reaching as varied places as the Noahide communities in Singapore, the United Kingdom, and the native Americans of Texas, Tennessee, northern Canada and college campuses all across North America.

 But the job just became too prodigious for one individual to handle.
-So, in July of 2013, Rabbi Brody turned to the Minister of Emuna himself, his beloved teacher and spiritual guide Rabbi Shalom Arush, and asked for help so that the spread of emuna would not stop, Heaven forbid!
-As a result, Breslev Israel and the Chut Shel Chesed Institutions, both under the auspices of Rabbi Arush, have now taken Emuna Outreach under their wing.
+So, in July of 2013, Breslev Israel and Rabbi Shalom Arush, came to Rabbi Brody's assistance and took Emuna Outreach under their wing.
 No longer a one-man organization, Emuna Outreach hopes to spread emuna on an even greater scale.

 Your generous support of Emuna Outreach is IRS-recognized and tax deductible.
 Have a look at our scrapbook to see what happens to the money you so generously donate: